Jaseci-Labs/jaseci/docs/docs/getting-started/first-app.md

 This last code block we created several nodes and connected them together.
 To move from node to node we use the intent to sepcify which route to take.

 ### Walker
+* Walkers traverse the nodes of the graph triggering execution at the node level.

 Now lets create a file called walker.jac
 Here is where we will create  the method for traveral of the graph.